This article will show you how the impostor syndrome works and what you can do to considerably decrease its impact on your life.

 Now, you have two choices when you compare yourself to others: (a) you feel sorry for yourself, give up, and eat ice cream; (b) you set a target, get up your fat ass, and start hustling.

 I was miserable, so I chose option “a” first.
-It made me feel more miserable, so I subsequently chose “b”, which leads us to the second point.
+It made me feel more miserable, so I subsequently chose “b”, which leads us to the second point (and briefly go back to option “a” from time to time).

 2. Stop Procrastinating

-This is something psychologists that don’t experience impostor syndrome yet research it don’t know about.
+Psychologists that don’t experience impostor syndrome yet research it don’t know about this.

 Remember when you were 15 years old and had to study for an exam?
 What would you do instead?

-Clean your room first?
-Then read a book you got for your birthday but never opened?
+Clean your room?
+Then read a book you got for your birthday 3 years ago but never opened?
 Cooking?
 Wanking?
 Cleaning the windows?
 Helping your parents out?
 Exercising?
-Anything you had to do in the past but hadn’t done yet?

-I wasn’t feeling legitimate and wouldn’t like myself very much after a day of procrastinating.
-Everything I had suddenly felt fake, like based on a lie.
+Procrastination would make me hate myself.
+Everything I had ever received felt based on a lie.
 My part of the deal was to study, and I hadn’t fulfilled it.
+I didn’t deserve what I had.

 When I’d finally get on to work, I’d do the bare minimum.
-I knew I could do better but I was afraid not to be rewarded equally to the efforts I had invested, which would mean I’d be stupid.
+I knew I could do better but I was afraid not to be up to the tasks and find out I was stupid.
+So I did the bare minimum.
+If I failed, I could use the excuse that I had not worked.

 3. Look At the Value of Your Work From the Eyes of Others